-Known for Facebook, The Washington Post, Apple, Google Meroo Seth is an Art director and illustrator from India.
+Known for Facebook, The Washington Post, Apple, and Google Meroo Seth is an Art director and illustrator from India.
 Co-founder of Mechi Co.
 Design, Meroo is fascinated with how creative outlook plays an important role in everyday aspects of life.

-Could you take us through your artistic journey – How it started; how did you nurture it and where do you find yourself to be now?
+Could you take us through your artistic journey – How it started; how did you nurture it and where you find yourself to be now?

 Meroo Seth: Since I was a child, I have always been fascinated by withdrawing.
 I’ve always enjoyed painting, crafting, and putting together collages from various magazine cutouts.
 When I was in standard 8, and fine arts was one of my subjects, my interest in art developed.
 Art was my favorite subject in school and I used to very fondly think about ideas for posters or type-based assignments we had monthly.

 With fine arts, I learned about light and shade and found it very meditative while drawing and painting.
 I completed my bachelor’s degree in graphic design at the MIT Institute of Design, where I learned what design entails and learned more about problem-solving in the world of graphic design.
 I was able to put my other artistic skills to use while working on design problems and this is where design and art collided for me.

 From my second year of college, I began taking freelance assignments with my partner Nachiket, and Mechi Co.
 Design started from there.
 We are a duo collective focusing on branding, packaging, and illustration design.
 It’s been a long road packed with exciting projects, people, and collaborations, as well as us growing as a team and doing what we love every day.
 I see myself learning new skills and I always believe in growing, learning, and becoming better with each project that I take up.
 I look forward to collaborating on projects that make a meaningful impact.

 Your range of work depicts characters, scenes, objects, typography, and branding.
 What are the differences you find in portraying such diverse subjects and how do you adapt your approach to each?